isomerpages/bca-peb/news/announcements/_posts/2024-05-28-post-PEB Website and Common Services Undergoing Maintenance on 2 Jun 2024.md

 variant: tiptap
 ---
 <p>We would like to inform you that PEB Website and common services will
-be undergoing maintenance from 12am to 6am on 2 June 2024, Sunday.
-We apologise for any inconvenience caused.</p>
+be undergoing maintenance from 12am to 6am on 2 June 2024 (Sunday).
+We
+apologise for any inconvenience caused.</p>